-History is known to many as the greatest writer and actor of all time, and yet History is by no means creative, or even original, invariably through the twenty-four hours of its normal day.
+History is known to many as the greatest writer and actor of all time, and yet History is by no means creative, or even original, invariably throughout the twenty-four hours of its normal day.
 A seemingly content chronicler of events, History is often seen linking stories in a sequential chain spanning beyond the scope of human perception.
 Millions of people, the links of a nation, are cast and spent before History finds its hour of inspiration and scribbles off some poetic shooting star, soaring through the ether like a radiant firework carrying an immeasurable wealth of possibility for a people, for a nation, for all of humanity.
-And History leaves us smitten again to its seductive prose as a truly significant incident has taken place once more.
+And History leaves us smitten for its seductive prose as a truly significant incident has taken place once more.

 In 2016, our most beloved scribe flared in creative brilliance and penned a new champion who overcame political correctness and emerged as President of the United States of America.
 Donald J. Trump.
 A monumental time to be alive, we are all participating in tomorrow’s inglorious past.
 Lovers of History rejoice and sing out your hallelujahs!

 But with all due respect to History’s creative imagination, any person sensitive to the long term trends in America would have predicted a businessman becoming President one day.
-Rage Against the Machine did so back in 2000.
+Rage Against the Machine did so back in the year 2000.
 However, I feel no reservation in acquiescing to History’s suggestion in christening President Trump as America’s present day shooting star.
 The orange fossil has valiantly accepted the sole responsibility as our nation’s antihero to stage an exposé on the dopey fallacies of democracy in his mock seriousness, a task so bold and so politically fearless I daresay the swelling contempt directed onto himself would bring a mortal man to his knees weeping for his tender loving mother.

 But try he must for Donald is the only suit in the room with the balls big enough to say, “Hey guys, our fucked up political system only serves to worsen our backwards culture.
 Here, let me prove it.”
 Boom.